 This curry is usually served with basmati rice, but you can also do it with jeera rice or biryani rice.
 In addition, you can accompany the curry with onion naan, roti, or paratha (fried bread).

-You can also serve this curry with fresh green chutney for that extra addition of taste.
-One last thing to do is to make a dipping sauce by pouring some fresh lime juice into the curry and stirring it in.
+You can also serve this curry with fresh green chutney for an extra kick of taste.
+One last thing to do is make a dipping sauce by pouring fresh lime juice into the curry and stirring it in.

 Do I Have To Marinate Them Before Cooking?